wandb/docs/docs/guides/registry/create_registry.md

 ![](/images/registry/create_registry.gif)

-For exampe, the preceding image shows a custom registry called "Forecast" that a user is about to create.
+For example, the preceding image shows a custom registry called "Forecast" that a user is about to create.
 The registry is set to **Restricted** which means that only members that are manually added to the "Forecast" registry will have access to this registry.
 In addition, only  `hf-model` artifact types can be added to the "Forecast" registry (see the **Specify types** field).